Synthetixio/SIPs/content/sccp/sccp-293.md

 Please note the below important specifications on the timing of the parameter updates:
 - Fees, oi caps, max leverage, MPD and MLD, max funding velocity can be changed immediately
+- `liquidationBufferRatio` can only be changed only by at most 10% of the prevailing configuration, once every week until it reaches it's target.
+To illustrate,with an example assuming the prevailing buffer is 100 bp and the target is 75 bp, buffer could be changed by 10 bp in the first week 9 bp in the second week and so on, until the 75 bp target is achieved
 - Skew scale can be changed by at most 10% per day until it reaches the target specified in this SCCP.
 However, if the existing market is utilized by more than 90% of the prevailing open interest, then the skew scale parameter can be updated immediately
-- `liquidationBufferRatio` can only be changed only by at most 25% of the prevailing configuration, every 5 days until it reaches it's target
-- `liquidationPremiumMultiplier` can only be changed by at most 25% of the prevailing configuration, every 5 days until it reaches it's target
+- `liquidationPremiumMultiplier` can only be changed by at most 25% of the prevailing configuration, once every week  until it reaches it's target

 # Copyright